-In its normal operations, a company provides a product or service, makes a sale to its customer, collects the money and starts the process over again.
-Financial management is moving cash efficiently through this cycle.
+Normally a company that deals with a product or a service, makes a sale to its customer, collects the money and starts the process over again.
+Now to improve this cycle and make it more profitable, sound financial management is required, as it helps move cash efficiently.
 This means that managing the turnover ratios of raw materials and finished goods inventories, selling to customers and collecting the receivables on a timely basis and starting over by purchasing more raw materials.

-In the meantime, the business must pay its bills, its suppliers and employees.
-All of this must be done with cash, and it takes astute financial management to make sure that these funds flow efficiently.
-Even though economies have a long-term history of going up, occasionally they will also experience sharp declines.
-Businesses must plan to have enough liquidity to weather these economic downturns, otherwise they may need to close their doors for lack of cash.
+The business must also pay its bills, its suppliers and employees.
+Since all of this must be done with cash, it takes astute financial management skill to ensure that these funds are utilised efficiently.
+Even though economies have a long history of going up and also occasionally experience sharp declines, businesses must plan to have enough liquidity to sail through these tough waters, otherwise, they may need to close their doors due to lack of cash.

 Every business is responsible for providing reports of its operations.
-Shareholders want regular information about the return and security of their investments.
-State and local governments need reports so that they can collect sales tax.
-Business managers need other types of reports, with key performance indicators, which measure the activities of different parts of their businesses.
-As well, a comprehensive financial management system is able to produce the various types of reports needed by all of these different entities.
+All relevant stakeholders in the company, want regular updates about the return and security of their investments.
+State and local governments need reports so that they can collect the tax.
+Business managers need other types of reports, which identify the company's key performance indicators from various departments.
+A comprehensive financial management system is able to produce the various types of reports needed by all of these different entities.

 The government is always around to collect taxes.
-Financial management must plan to pay its taxes on a timely basis.
-Financial management is an important skill of every small business owner or manager.
+Financial management must plan to pay its taxes regularly to avoid any legal disputes.
+Financial management is an important skill for every business owner or manager, be it for an MSME or a large enterprise.
 Every decision that an owner makes has a financial impact on the company, and he has to make these decisions within the total context of the company's operations.